jonathaneunice/textdata/README.rst

 just "give me the text!"

-This module helps clean up included text (or text lines) in a simple, reusable way that won't muck up your programs with extra code, or require constant wheel-reinvention.
+This module helps clean up included text (or text lines) in a simple, reusable way that won't muck up your programs with extra code, and won't require constant wheel-reinvention.

 Usage